dfranssen/messenger-engine/README.md

 ================
 A Java 8 messenger toolkit for sending messages.
 Currrently only SMS is supported to be sent via a third-party MMP server ([Mobistar](https://business.mobistar.be/nl/professionals/business-oplossingen/opties-en-diensten/communiceer-met-uw-correspondenten/sms-api-toolkit/) by default).

-In order to integrate the messenger engine in your project:
+In order to integrate (with Maven) the messenger engine in your own project:
 ```
     <dependency>
         <groupId>com.ditavision</groupId>